BURRO CREEK

 WESTERN ARIZONA

-Sections 4,8,9,10,15,16 R11W, T14N Kaiser Spring 7.5' Quad, southeast Mohave and west central Yavapai Counties, Arizona (see also Moyer 1982:Plate 1).
+Sections 4,8,9,10,15,16 R11W, T14N Kaiser Spring 7.5' Quad, southeast Mohave and west central Yavapai Counties, Arizona (see Moyer 1990).
 Burro Creek is the farthest northwest of all the sources in the study region.
 The actual source (a vitrophyre near Kaiser Spring) was investigated by Tom Moyer for master's and Ph.D. research in geology at Arizona State University (1982).
 Moyer was sensitive to the importance of the source for archaeology and his research at the locality was quite useful.
 Much of the information here derives from his work.
+A K-Ar date on the obsidian was 12.0 ± 0.6 Ma (Moyer 1990).

 The aphyric Burro specimens do not have a strongly developed cortex.
 Some have perlite coatings, but most exhibit weathered black glass cortical material.
 The aphyric interior glass ranges from a translucent cloudy brown to nearly opaque brown-gray.
 The opaque varieties seem to predominate.

 Reduced nodules and flakes occur along Burro Creek, but in very low densities (<5 per 5m2).
 No other cultural material was recorded.
-References other than Moyer (1982) include Wilson and Moore (1959a).
+References other than Moyer (1984.
+1990) include Wilson and Moore (1959).

 Elemental concentrations for Burro Creek source standards.
 All measurements in parts per million (ppm).